OmerAttias/-Elderly-Falling-Detection-/README.md

 Raspbot is specially designed for AI beginners to learn AI at the lowest cost and include all you need for this project.

-It has a Customized package (YB_Pcb_Car) that does the integration between the overall components and the raspberry pi.
+ - It has a Customized package (YB_Pcb_Car) that does the integration between the overall components and the raspberry pi.

+ - The easy access to the components programming saves a lot of technical job and makes it easier to focus on the image processing.

 Link to purchase page: